US Issues New AI Export Rule Targeting CCP Threat

 “When evaluating the eligibility of an end-user, agencies would consider the status of export controls in the eligible destination and adherence to multilateral export control regimes of the government of the eligible destination; this information, among other things, may also be the subject of government-to-government assurances,” the bureau wrote in the rule update note.

-While the bureau did not reference a specific government, U.S. lawmakers and officials have repeatedly raised issues with countries helping foreign adversaries circumvent U.S. sanctions.
+Although the bureau did not reference a specific government, U.S. lawmakers and officials have repeatedly raised issues with countries helping foreign adversaries circumvent U.S. sanctions.

 U.S. diplomats have repeatedly called out China for aiding Russia’s war efforts, and lawmakers have highlighted ties between the CCP and Middle Eastern governments.

-The House Committee on the CCP has called for an investigation into several Chinese firms believed to be helping sanctioned Iranian industries, and an Abu Dhabi AI firm for its ties to China.
+The House Committee on the CCP has called for an investigation into several Chinese firms believed to be helping sanctioned Iranian industries and into an AI firm in Abu Dhabi, United Arab Emirates, for its ties to China.

 Read More